bhupal4all/Practice/README.md

 mvn eclpse:eclipse -Dpwtverison=2.0
 ```

+* If you are getting any build error, please check Eclispe - Java Build Path
+  * If you are getting error at M2_REPO user variable, please configure.
+  * If Maven Local Repository path is configured wrongly, please configure correct path.
+  * If eclipse not letting you to chagne M2_REPO variable, then configure __Eclipse -> Preferences -> Maven -> User Settings__ with __<MavenInstallPath>\conf\settings.xml__ whcih would help you to resolve build issues

 >  __Note__ - this is for Java Version 1.7

 ### apache tomcat server configuration for Maven